VahidehRasekhi/twitter_sentiment_analysis/README.md

 ## Data
 Tweets in English language were downloaded from Twitter.

-The following websites were used to download datasets which include information on world citites, countries, and their latitude/longitude. https://simplemaps.com/data/world-cities
+The following websites were used to download datasets which include information on world cities, countries, and their latitude/longitude. https://simplemaps.com/data/world-cities

 https://gadm.org/data.html